kithrine/leash-and-learn/FEATURES+TODO.md

 - [ ] Show Happy Birthday picture on Dog Card when it is the dog's birthday
 ##### Enroll
 - [ ] Ability for user to enroll in a Training Class

+#### OVERALL STYLING
+- [ ] Make sure that there is "dark:" utility classes throughout the entire website so dark mode looks good, remeber to check all the modals and forms as well
+- [ ] Put back buttons on almost every page, form and modal as well so a user can easily access the previous page

 ## Technology Used